Dragonisser/CobaltMod-2/README.md

 ### Info

-This is yet another rewrite of this mod.
-Instead of using MinecraftForge it's going to rely on Quilt
+The rewrite of the original mod made with MinecraftForge

 ### Description